 You may be entitled to seek compensation if you are the victim of a blind spot truck accident in New York.
-At Wingate, Russotti, Shapiro, Moses & Halperin, LLP, we are experienced personal injury attorneys who are able to investigate your claim.
+At Wingate, Russotti, Shapiro, Moses & Halperin, LLP, we are experienced NY truck accident attorneys who are able to investigate your claim.
 We believe that you should not have to bear the costs of an accident alone.
 Call us at (212) 986-7353 to get your claim started today.

 Accidents involving big rig trucks are hazardous for all road users, due to the sheer size of trucks compared with standard passenger vehicles.
 In truck accidents, occupants of other vehicles sustain almost three-quarters of the deaths and injuries.
 Because of a truck's vast size and weight, it operates differently on the roads making it prone to catastrophic accidents in New York.